straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 ## Scrub
 What to do with bad/missing data
+- Plot your data in a scatter plot or box plot to identify outliers.
+Drill down to the data point and see if you can determine obvious reasons for it being an outlier.
 - Can simply leave it out if <1%
 - Use imputer module to replace it with average data from that column